 “Dad, if Kanye could do it… I got this”, mumbled Anjali Asha.
 The budding singer-songwriter lay motionless in the ER and was drifting in and out of consciousness.

-Having had just survived a car accident involving a drunk driver, Anjali’s face had been crushed in and literally separated from her skull.
-She suffered a torn upper lip, lacerated forehead, permanent nerve damage, unable to breath properly along with a broken upper jaw, nose, and cheekbones, she was told she may never sing again.
+Anjali had just survived a car accident involving a drunk driver and her face had been crushed in and separated from her skull.
+She suffered a LeFort II fracture, torn upper lip, lacerated forehead, permanent nerve damage, and was unable to breathe properly.
+Her upper jaw, nose, and cheekbones broken, she was told she may never sing again.

 Road to Recovery

 EP - Doomsday

 Sounds Like: Amy Winehouse, Fergie, Ariana Grande, Dua Lipa